raheelahmad/objective-c-style-guide/README.md

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
-Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.
+Block comments should generally be avoided, as code should be as self-documenting as possible.

-## init and dealloc
+## init

-`dealloc` methods should be placed at the top of the implementation, directly after the `@synthesize` and `@dynamic` statements. `init` should be placed directly below the `dealloc` methods of any class.

 `init` methods should be structured like this: